CSCI-442-Mines/project-3-starter/README.md

 - You should handle errors gracefully.
 All system calls can fail: if this occurs print a relavent and descriptive error to `stderr` (_not_ `stdout`) and exit.
 Your program should have a non-zero exit status if any errors are encountered.
-(Make sure to add \'n\'s to those errors too!)
+(Make sure to add 'n's to those errors too!)
 - Your program should have a zero exit status if no errors are encountered.